The Worth of Wetlands: understanding the monetary value of global wetlands

 The research article is titled ‘Worth of wetlands: revised global monetary values of coastal and inland wetland ecosystem services’.

-While it’s useful to be able to ascribe monetary value to biomes such as wetlands, however their environmental and cultural importance is of course nothing new.
-Last month, to celebrate World Wetlands Day on 2 February, we asked a number of our authors to tell us why wetlands are some important.
+While it’s useful to be able to ascribe monetary value to biomes such as wetlands, their environmental and cultural importance is of course nothing new.
+To celebrate World Wetlands Day on 2 February, we asked a number of our authors and editors to tell us why wetlands are some important.
 Here are some of their responses.

 “Wetlands are dynamic habitats and home to a diverse range of plants and animals.
 Coastal wetlands are especially important in providing critical habitat for local and internationally migratory birds and must be protected.